Imprinted Concrete: Benefits, 26 Patterns, Colours, Installation, and Maintenance

 There are plenty of patterns, colours and designs that can be combined in multiple ways can lead to an impressive and imaginative makeover of your property.
 Below we have categorized the most popular into five categories.

-Cheshire Cobble (see on the left) is a pattern with cobbles placed next to each other in parallel lines and with the edges of cobbles never being aligned vertically.
+Cheshire Cobble (see on the left and below) is a pattern with cobbles placed next to each other in parallel lines and with the edges of the cobbles never being aligned vertically.
 Usually consists of two or three different sized cobbles surfaces with the same width but different length.
 This pattern can be ideal for walkways, driveways, paths, pedestrianised areas, etc.

 The next one, Farmyard Cobble (see on the right) consists of same sized squared cobbles surfaces that are installed in parallel lines with their edges not aligning vertically.
 Its design simplicity and neutrality makes it the best choice for fast concrete projects in your farm areas, or country cottage driveway.

-The Large Cobble pattern (see on the right) is the same as the above described Cheshire Cobble and Farmyard pattern with the only difference that the size of the cobbles are of medium size and every third one 40% smaller compared to the others.
+The Large Cobble pattern is the same as the above described Cheshire Cobble and Farmyard pattern with the only difference that the size of the cobbles are of medium size and every third one 40% smaller compared to the others.
 It is perfect for interiors and exteriors surfaces.

 The last one in this category is the Smooth Round Cobble (see on the first from right), it is similar to the previous one with slightly broader and shorter sides.
 This is a traditional, lightly textured cobble pattern that can be ideal for residential and commercial areas.